A Plea for Boater Caution

 NYC Waterfront Access points

-Access hours and rules will vary due to the welter of owners of the waterfront parks.
-Note that many of the new, large waterfront "parks' are not run by the Parks Department (Hudson River Park, Brooklyn Bridge Park, Governors Island for example), and many waterfront public spaces are on private property.
+Access hours and rules will vary due to the great number of owners of the waterfront parks.
+Note that many of the new, large waterfront parks are not run by the Parks Department (Hudson River Park, Brooklyn Bridge Park, Governors Island, for example), and many waterfront public spaces are on private property.

 - Department of City Planning (DCP) interactive database of waterfront access points that leads to Parks Department webpages for public parks and DCP summaries of public-access areas on private lands.